-As of August 15, 2013, we had a warrant outstanding to purchase 99,206 shares of our Series C preferred stock at an exercise price of \$1.89 per share, which will become exercisable for the same number of shares of our common stock upon completion of this offering.
+As of October 1, 2013, we had a warrant outstanding to purchase 99,206 shares of our Series C preferred stock at an exercise price of \$1.89 per share, which will become exercisable for 24,801 shares of our common stock at an exercise price of \$7.56 per share upon the closing of this offering.
+If we draw down a second term loan of up to \$5.0 million under our loan and security agreement with the warrant holder, the warrant will become exercisable for an additional 99,206 shares of our Series C preferred stock, or 24,801 shares of our common stock upon the closing of this offering at an exercise price of \$7.56 per share.
 This warrant has a net exercise provision under which its holder may, in lieu of payment of the exercise price in cash, surrender the warrant and receive a net amount of shares based on the fair market value of our stock at the time of exercise of the warrants after deduction of the aggregate exercise price.
 This warrant contain provisions for adjustment of the exercise price and number of shares issuable upon the exercise of the warrant in the event of certain stock dividends, stock splits, reorganizations, reclassifications and consolidations.
 This warrant will expire on the seventh anniversary of this offering.